Class of 2019

 This coming summer, Lexi will return to D.C. with an internship as a Global Health Officer in the U.S. Department of Human Services’ Office of Global Affairs, and she will begin the medical school application process.

 - Hometown: Philadelphia, PA

 Jack was president of his school's speech and debate team, competing nationally against many of the finest policy debate teams in the United States.
 He and his debate partner were two-time Pennsylvania state champions and attained a third place overall ranking in the country.
 Jack was an enthusiastic trombone and piano player in his high school jazz and pep bands.
-An active member of his parish, Jack worked as a sacristan throughout high school and served on the Parish Pastoral Council for three years.
-Jack served as a La Salle College High School representative at the Lasallian Youth Gathering in Brisbane, Australia, last summer.

 During his freshman year at Notre Dame Jack was involved in local politics as an intern for the Pete Buttigieg for Mayor campaign and the Lynn Coleman for Congress campaign.
 He also served as a volunteer at the Robinson Community Learning Center.
 For his Social Justice summer Jack worked as an intern for Catholic Charities USA in their refugee resettlement division in Camden, NJ, and Washington, D.C.